bctclc/Collaborative-Data-Analysis-Assignment2/README.md

 2. [Assingment3](https://github.com/bctclc/Collaborative-Data-Analysis-Assignment2/tree/master/Assignment3): Files for the assignment 3 (preliminary analysis)

-3. [Final_Paper](https://github.com/bctclc/Collaborative-Data-Analysis-Assignment2/tree/master/Final_Paper): Files for the final output in a written paper
+3. [Final_Paper](https://github.com/bctclc/Collaborative-Data-Analysis-Assignment2/tree/master/Final_Paper): Files for the final output in a written paper and a presentation

-4. Final_Presentation: files for the final output in a presentaiton

-5. gitignore
+4. gitignore

-6. README.md : This file
+5. README.md : This file

 ## Branch
 The final outputs in a website format is stored in another branch of this repository.
 Please go to [gh-pages](https://github.com/bctclc/Collaborative-Data-Analysis-Assignment2/tree/gh-pages).